ECU-CSCI-4230/SpiralBound/README.md

 ## What is SpiralBound?

 SpiralBound is an open source digital notebook and planner.
-It combines aspects from note taking and calender applications.
+It combines aspects from note taking and calendar applications.
 On top of this it incorporates study tools to aid you in your learning process.

 ## Features